Modified release tablets

 You will need time to improve your physical fitness.

-Be careful driving or operating machinery until you know how Monodur affects you.
+Be careful driving or operating machinery until you know how MONODUR DURULES affects

-Be careful when drinking alcohol while you are using Monodur.
+Be careful when drinking alcohol while you are using MONODUR DURULES.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you notice any of the following and they worry you: